jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/FormStructureFactors.rst

     F(q)=\frac{3V_{1}}{qR_{1}}(\rho_1-\rho_2)J_{1}(qR_{1})+\frac{3V_{2}}{qR_{2}}(\rho_2-\rho_3)J_{1}(qR_{2})+\frac{3V_{3}}{qR_{3}}(\rho_3-\rho_0)J_{1}(qR_{3})

 **NOTE** Input parameters of the model are NOT :m:`R_{2}` or :m:`R_{3}` for the shells, but are thicknesses of those shells.
 This is to make the GUI understandable and compatible with section of use of radii or diameters.
-So, in this case we have "particle size" =
+So, in this case we have:

+* "particle size" = R1 - this is the dimension controlled by Modeling package.

+* "Shell 1 thickness" = R2 - R1, this is thickness of the shell 1 in A.

+* "Shell 2 thickness" = R3 - R2, this is thickness of the shell 2 in A.

 Volume definition depends on the setting of global parameter described in Core-shell form factor and is either:

-Whole particle volume = 4/3 * pi * (R+r)^3
+Whole particle volume = 4/3 * pi * (R+r)^3,

 Core volume = 4/3 * pi * R^3

 Shell volume = 4/3 * pi * (R+r)^3  -  4/3 * pi * R^3

-Where shell thickness "r" is sum of the two shell thicknesses (R3-R1).
+**Where shell thickness "r" is sum of the two shell thicknesses (R3-R1).
-Make sure your choice is appropriate
+Make sure your choice is appropriate**

 .. _FormFactors.ShphereWHSLocMonoSq: